jfoucher/stati/README.md

 ### Downsides

-- Slow (about 5 times slower than jekyll on an empty cache, more or less the same once the cache is primed.)

-  This is mostly due to using command line pygments for highlighting code blocks.
-If you don't use code highlighting, the slowdown will be much less noticeable
 - No automatic regeneration when a file changes as of yet
 - Not entirely completely compatible with jekyll, most notably with the lack of liquid filters (Work in progress)
+- Slower than Jekyll on the first run, especially if you highlight your code with `{% highlight %}` blocks or have many scss/sass files.

 ### Contributing

-Try Stati with your site and let me know what fails by opening an issue here.
+- Try Stati with your site and let me know what fails by opening an issue here.
+- Create or port some [plugins](https://stati.jfoucher.com/plugins.html)

 ### Why that name?